Know Before You Go, Shaka Guide's Grand Circle Island Tour

 There is only one hike on this tour at Waimea Valley, but you'll still have a very active day!
-You’ll walk through a Japanese-style temple, visit an ancient Hawaiian Heiau, and stroll through a quaint beach town, just to name a few.
+You’ll walk through a Japanese-style temple, snorkel at Shark's Cove, and stroll through a quaint beach town, just to name a few.

 To Try Local Food

 This tour is our favorite for foodies!
 You’ll visit some of the most popular local eateries on the island.
 Grab a malasada from Leanoard’s Bakery, have a heart plate of garlic shrimp in Kahuku, try a slice of chocolate haupia pie from Ted’s Bakery, end your day with a colorful shave ice from Matsumoto Shave ice in Haleiwa.

 While some of the beaches on this tour are not safe for swimming, especially during the winter months, you’ll still have ample opportunity to dip your toes in the water!
 You’ll visit Shark’s cove where you can snorkel and Waimea Valley where you can swim in the pool of a 45-foot waterfall.

 On this tour you’ll learn so much about Oahu’s history -- you’ll leave feeling like an expert.
 From the history of surfing on the North Shore, the overthrow of the Hawaiian monarchy, and the attack on Pearl Harbor, there’s no shortage of information to keep you entertained the whole day.